 The Vision OC is great for people who want a very nice-looking card, especially those who have a white-themed build, as it fits beautifully.
-And with reasonable performance, the only downside is the high price and buggy RGB software.
+And with reasonable performance, the only downside is the high price.

 SpecificationsStream Processors: 6,144 | Base/Boost Clock: 1580MHz / 1830MHz | Memory: 8GB GDDR6X | Memory Clock: 19Gbps | TDP: 290W | Power Connector: 2x PCIe 8-pin | Outputs: 2xHDMI 2.1, 2x DisplayPort 1.4a | Dimensions: 12.60 x 4.69 inches, 2.75 slots